poweredcache/powered-cache/readme.txt

 - Varnish extension.
 - Google tracking extension.
 - Facebook tracking extension.
-- WP-CLI commands ready to save your time.
+- WP-CLI commands are ready to save your time.
 - Top-notch premium support.
-- No Ads on plugin page.
+- No Ads on the plugin page.

 By upgrading to Powered Cache Premium you also get access to one-on-one help from our knowledgeable support team and our extensive documentation site.